-The zero offset adjustments is limited to 50% of the most sensitive range of the analyzer.
-At factory, analyzer is QC tested to confirm that the maximum offset is less than 50% of the most sensitive range available.
-Should you observe a zero offset more than 50% of the lowest range, check sample system for any possible leaks, integrity of the zero gas and assure that the analyzer has been given enough time to stabilize on zero gas before initiating the "ZERO CALIBRATION".
+The zero offset adjustment is limited to 50% of the most sensitive range of the analyzer.
+At the factory, each analyzer is QC tested to confirm that the maximum offset is less than 50% of the most sensitive range available.
+Should you observe a zero offset more than 50% of the lowest range, check the sample system for any possible leaks, integrity of the zero gas and, assure that the analyzer has been given enough time to stabilize on zero gas before initiating the "ZERO CALIBRATION".